v1ghn35h/IS216-Web-Application-Develpment-II/README.md

 - **For-You**: View event based on personalised events suggestions based on preferences
 - **Upcoming School Events:** A quick glance into what would be happening in SMU
 - **Weather Update:** Be quickly informed and plan their day
-- **Are You Bored, Read a Quote buttons:** engage the user in the event that they are looking for activities to do
+- **Are You Bored, Read a Quote Buttons:** engage the user in the event that they are looking for activities to do
 - **Sign Up for Event**: SIgn up and add event to their calendar

 ### Events